How to sell your business in Canada

 Three methods of business valuation

-- Asset-based methods: calculate total assets minus liabilities using your balance sheet, often used when liquidating a business
+- Asset-based methods: calculate total assets minus liabilities using your balance sheet.
+Often used when liquidating a business.

-- your urgency to sell
+- Weigh your urgency to sell.

 Maintaining confidentiality during the sale